 The Martinos Imaging Center at MIT hosts a suite of tools and facilities for studying brain activity in humans and animals.

-The center has a 3T Siemens Magnetom Tim Trio 60 cm whole-body MRI with EPI, MR angiography, diffusion, perfusion, and spectroscopy capabilities for both neuro and body applications.
+The center has two 3T Siemens Magnetom Tim Trio 60 cm whole-body MRI with EPI, MR angiography, diffusion, perfusion, and spectroscopy capabilities for both neuro and body applications.
 The scanner is equipped with several interchangeable radiofrequency coils including some custom coils that are sized for children.
 The visual stimulus system for fMRI studies is projected through a wave guide and is displayed on a rear projection screen (Da-Lite).
 Eye movements can be monitored with an eyelink eyetracker.
 Audio stimuli are delivered via sensimetrics insert earphones.
 Behavioral responses can be monitored via a button response and trigger interface.

 The center has a 9.4T Bruker Biospec 94_20 MRI scanner for high resolution scanning of small animals.
 The 20-cm bore is suitable for small animals including rodents, ferrets and squirrel monkeys.
 There is animal preparation room adjacent to scanner.